prebiotic, probiotic, and postbiotic food sources

 • With that in mind, we recommend consuming fermented foods for your probiotics (to tolerance) and nurturing your total gut ecosystem with pre- and postbiotics, such as butyrate.

 It’s no secret that the health world has been obsessed with probiotics for over the last decade now.
-So much research and investment has gone into developing and testing out different strains, seeing how they change our microbiome and influence the all-important gut environment.
+So much research and investment has gone into developing and testing different strains, seeing how they change our microbiome and influence the all-important gut ecosystem.

 Prebiotics are the next most popular, as we’ve learned that certain foods and compounds support probiotics to do their jobs for us.
 And what are those jobs?
 Probiotics make postbiotics, the newest “biotic” on the block.
 As it turns out, postbiotics might be the most revolutionary of them all for our health and wellbeing.